hadrienj/hadrienj.github.io/about.md

 During my PhD I learned web developement (<span class='salient'>Django</span>/<span class='salient'>Javascript</span>) in order to build portable auditory experiments running on computers and tablets.
 I especially love the new features of Javascript (<span class='salient'>ES6-ES7</span>) and the fast evolution of the language.
 I also extensively used databases (<span class='salient'>CouchDB</span> on a virtual server / <span class='salient'>PouchDB</span> in the browser) to build offline-first web app.
 I also played with <span class='salient'>D3</span> and <span class='salient'>React</span> to build data vizualisation on the web.
 The <span class='salient'>Web Audio API</span> was my companion these last years.
 I used it to create sounds with controled features on the web.

-#### Data Sciences
+#### Data Science

 Passionate about data analysis and very keen to learn new things, I use <span class='salient'>R</span> to analyse behavioral data and create vizualisations and <span class='salient'>Python</span> to analyse EEG data (see [my toolbox](https://github.com/hadrienj/EEG) for EEG processing) and elaborate an offline and online signal processing workflow.
-I also tried to bind data sciences, signal processing and web developement by creating a neurofeedback app that streamed and transfered the data from the EEG system to a web server in <span class='salient'>Django</span> and get the data in the browser with <span class='salient'>web sockets</span> for final feedback display.
+I also tried to bind data science, signal processing and web developement by creating a neurofeedback app that streamed and transfered the data from the EEG system to a web server in <span class='salient'>Django</span> and get the data in the browser with <span class='salient'>web sockets</span> for final feedback display.

 #### Contact

 Drop me an email:

-code.datasciences@gmail.com
+code.datascience@gmail.com